 The following six strategies will get you the deep restorative sleep your body is craving.
 Remember everything we do is a practice; some of these suggestions will help right away; others will take some time to achieve and are worth the effort.

 (1) Turn off your screens by 8:30 pm – for falling asleep and sleep quality.

 Even if you use a red screen app or blue blocker glasses, there are still harmful impacts of using the internet before bed.
 Dopamine is our “seeking” hormone that is also stimulating.
-Designed for the seeking brain and, therefore, dopamine production, the internet and screens can cause significant damage to our natural rhythms.
-Each new like, photo you scroll passed, or video watched gives you another dopamine hit and impairs your ability to sleep that much more.
+Designed for the seeking brain and, therefore, dopamine production, the internet, and screens can cause significant damage to our natural rhythms.
+Each new like, photo you scroll past, or video watched gives you another dopamine hit and impairs your ability to sleep that much more.